pldn/LDWizard-old/docs/design.md

 LD Wizard places limits on the size and dimensions of the CSV source data that are supported.

 Firstly, the maximum (byte)size of the CSV source data file is determined by the following two factors:

-- the maximum file size supported by modern web browsers
+- The maximum file size supported by modern web browsers

-- the performance of the conversion script
+- The performance of the conversion script

 To stay well within these limits, LD Wizard supports CSV source files of at most 50 MB (uncompressed) in size.

 Secondly, LD Wizard sets a limit to the number of rows and columns that it supports:

-- the maximum number of columns is 30.
+- The maximum number of columns is 30.

-- the maximum number of rows is 1,048,576.
+- The maximum number of rows is 1,048,576.

 ### 4.1.2 Stimulus/Response Sequences